luxuncang/Json-Rpc-X/README.md

 ## Compatibility

-`The request object and response object of `JSON-RPC X` may not work completely on the existing `json-rpc 1.0` and `json-rpc 1.0` client or server.
-However, we can easily distinguish "X" among the three versions, and there will always be a member named 'jsonrpc' with a value of 'x'.
+The request object and response object of `JSON-RPC X` may not work completely on the existing `json-rpc 1.0` and `json-rpc 1.0` client or server.
+However, we can easily distinguish "X" among the three versions, and there will always be a member named 'jsonrpc' with a value of `"x"`.
 Most x implementations should consider trying to handle `1.0` and `2.0` objects.
 Even if they are not peer-to-peer, they should also be prompted.

 ## Request object